xcnotezx/Project2-ReversiAlpha/README.txt

 error message and exiting.

 To play the game as a computer player, follow the instructions on the screen.
+Player 'X' plays first

 Known errors: